tmorris-ftnt/ztptool/README.md

 Extact the files from the .zip archive somewhere on your computer.
 Note: Chrome must be installed the computer.

-Create an user on FortiManager version 6.2.1+ with '<rpc-permit read-write'> permissions set with ADOM mode enabled.
+Create an user on FortiManager version 6.2.1+ with '<rpc-permit read-write>' permissions set with ADOM mode enabled.

 Open ztptool.exe and goto the Import ADOM page.